tomcuel/Boulogne_Half_Marathon_Analysis/README.md

 The by-hand method was a bit slower but the results are pretty similar.
 Still, the app results are used using the auto K-means clustering using Scikit-Learn.

 ###### Results analysis
-I then manually look at the data to identify the types of each runner group using my own running knowledge, as well as the race map _(since hills affect split times)_.
+I then manually examined the data to identify different runner groups using both my running knowledge and the race map _(since hills affect split times)_.

+One key challenge in categorization is the uncertainty surrounding kilometer markers.
+Depending on a runner’s trajectory, these markers may not be positioned exactly as expected.
+For example, in my own experience, I observed a 75-meter discrepancy every 5 km, which resulted in a time shift of approximately 20 seconds—equivalent to 4 seconds per kilometer.
+This discrepancy significantly impacts group characterization, especially when combined with elevation changes, such as the climbs in the 5–10 km and 10–15 km segments.
+That's why I choose to manually examined the result to determine the categories

 Here are the results of a K-means clustering with five runner categories:

 <img src="./Data/Precomputed_graphs/Kmeans_5_clusters.png" alt="Kmeans_5_clusters" width="600" height="600"/>